CatgirlMissRin/p5rpc.femmc.SheHerJoker/README.md

 # p5rpc.femmc.SheHerJoker
-Persona 5 Royal PC mod that replaces all gendered words referring to Joker with feminine or gender neutral words

 GameBanana page, the releases on this site are the same as the ones under Releases here; https://gamebanana.com/mods/426328

 Tired of having your immersion broken of the self-insert protag when other pronouns are used for Joker?
 Just want to experience different pronouns?
 This mod is hopefully for you!